lauzikaite/r-novice-gapminder/_episodes/17-example-dataset.md

 > ## Challenge 2
 >
-> Does the table with GoT characters's mortality data look reasonable?
+> Does the table with GoT characters's mortality data look correct?
+Are there any missing entries?
 >
 > > ## Solution to Challenge 2
-> >
+> > Note that there are many ways to do it.
 > >
 > > ~~~
 > > ## make a summary for each column